 - You are welcome to join the C&Z Facebook page.

-You can leave a comment at the end of a particular post if you'd like to add your two cents, or use the contact form about anything else.
+You can leave a comment at the end of any post you want to add your two cents to, or use the contact form for anything else.
 I do my best to reply to the messages I receive, but sometimes life gets in the way.
 I apologize in advance if that happens.

 Are you French or American?

 I am 100% French, born and raised in Paris, but I lived and worked for two years in the San Francisco Bay Area after I graduated from college.
-It is in California that I started to get interested in food and cooking -- although this may be surprising to some, it really isn't when you know how fresh and varied the food is in that region -- and my cooking was certainly influenced by this experience.
+It is in California that I started to get interested in food and cooking, and my cooking is clearly influenced by this experience.